Juan de Sámano: As viceroy

 In August 1817 Sámano was named viceroy, governor and captain general of the reborn Viceroyalty of New Granada, and president of the Audiencia of Bogotá.
 By royal decree he was granted the Grand Cross of the Order of San Hermenegildo, for his services to the Crown.
 He took formal possession of his new offices on March 9, 1818.
 He founded the Academy of Medicine in Bogotá.
 However, the Audiencia formally complained of his administration to Madrid.

-On August 9, 1819, news of the defeat of José Barreiro forces in the Battle of Boyacá arrived in the capital.
+On August 9, 1819, news of the defeat of José Barreiro’s forces in the Battle of Boyacá arrived in the capital.
 Sámano quickly fled to Cartagena de Indias, where they refused to recognize his authority.
 (He was unpopular there because of his reputation for repression.)

 He sailed for Jamaica, but soon returned to Panama.
 He remained there without administrative or military control until his resignation.
 In August 1819, old and sick, he resigned as viceroy.
 He remained in Panama until his death in July 1821, awaiting permission to return to Spain.